xta0/xta0.me/_posts/2018-07-03-Deep-Learning-14.md

 It turns out our RNN based Encoder-Decoder architecture does not perform very well when translating a long sentence.
 The Bleu score drops quickly after translating 20 or 30 words.
 This is because our RNN network has difficulty to memorize a super long sentence.

-Before we introduce the attention mechanism, let's first setup our architecture.
+Before we introduce the attention mechanism, let's first setup our new network architecture.
 Let's say we use a bidirectional RNN for the translation job.
 Instead of doing a word to word translation (outputs a $\hat{y}$ for each RNN block), we are going to output the features for each word, which will be used later to compute the attention values.

 To actually translate the words to English, we use another RNN denoted by $s^{<t>}$ as the hidden states.
 Later we will show how to connect these two RNN networks together